Michael Conrath, Chief Retirement Strategist, and Tina Anstett, J.D., ERISA Strategist, explain what lies ahead.

 Additionally, beginning July 4, 2026, parents, relatives and employers can make annual contributions to a Trump Account on a child’s behalf.
 However, their combined contributions cannot exceed $5,000 a year—and employer contributions are capped at $2,500 per employee (or dependents of employees) under the age of 18 if certain conditions are met.
 Trump Accounts do not impact the contribution limits for either traditional or Roth IRAs for working children under age 18.

-Distributions from Trump Accounts generally will be limited to rollovers to other Trump Accounts or to ABLE programs1 until a beneficiary reaches age 18—at which time, the Trump Account converts to a traditional IRA and standard IRA rules apply.
+Distributions from Trump Accounts generally will be limited to rollovers to other Trump Accounts or to ABLE programs1 until the calendar year during which a beneficiary reaches age 18—at which time, the Trump Account converts to a traditional IRA and standard IRA rules apply.

 Investments made within Trump Accounts are restricted to mutual funds or ETFs tracking the S&P 500 or a similar index.
 They also must adhere to strict guidelines, including a 10-basis-point cap on fees and a prohibition on leverage.